amar4542/Pizza-Sales/README.md

-# 🍕 Pizza Sales Analysis — Data Analytics Project
+# 🍕 Pizza Sales Analysis

 ## 📌 Project Overview
 This project explores a full year of pizza sales data to uncover key business insights.